 6 Rhode Island Man

-Then, in a twisted case of events, 1,900 kilometers (1,200 mi) away, the same thing would happen again only a few days later, when a 71-year-old man called the fire department.
-He was in the advanced stages of Alzheimer’s disease, and the reason he called was unreported, but upon their arrival, the fire department discovered his wife’s dead body, which had been in the basement for at least two days.
+This is one of the ten unsettling stories of people who lived with a corpse.
+Then, in a twisted case of events, 1,900 kilometers (1,200 mi) away, the same thing would happen again only a few days later, when a 71‑year‑old man called the fire department.
+He was in the advanced stages of Alzheimer’s disease, and the reason he called is unreported, but upon their arrival, the fire department discovered his wife’s dead body, which had been in the basement for at least two days.
 He was living with her corpse and completely unaware of it, tragically.

 Yet again, the authorities found a dead dog in the basement, but they saw no signs of foul play and expected that both the dog and the 67‑year‑old woman had died of natural causes, after which the man just stayed with them.